IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/features.md

 ### Filtering

-By default, filtering in the combobox is enabled.
+By default, filtering in the combo is enabled.
 It can be disabled by setting the `DisableFiltering` property.

 Filtering options can be further enhanced by enabling the search case sensitivity.
 The case-sensitive icon can be turned on using the `CaseSensitiveIcon` property so that end-users can control the case sensitivity.